Forum Replies Created

 2. Additionally, many available tools of this type assume models will be written exclusively in Python.
 While Python is predominant, it is not an exclusive method we’d like to impose for the data challenge.

-- This reply was modified 4 years ago by samuel_admin.
+- This reply was modified 4 years, 1 month ago by samuel_admin.

 kjd02002ModeratorHello team _______,